Biography and autobiography: How to write a bestseller

 • Biography: Authored by someone other than the subject, usually an external biographer.

-• Autobiography: Authored by the subject of the narrative, providing a first-hand account.
+• Autobiography: Authored by the subject of the narrative, provides a first-hand account.

 Sources of information